RagsFTW/RagsFTW.github.io/_posts/2019-1-1-VulnHub-Bulldog-1.md

 **Image 23** - The contents of the .hiddenadmindirectory directory.

 Here we see a "customPermissionApp" and a note left by an employee of Bulldog Industries.
 Let's take a look at the note first.
 You can see that Ashley is mentioning "permission stuff" and "working with the Django user account".
-This must be the "customPermissionApp" we saw ealrier...
+This must be the "customPermissionApp" we saw earlier...

 ![24](/images/bulldog/24.png)